flock-community/graphql-simple-bindings/README.md

 # GraphQL-Simple-Bindings

-Generate kotlin and typescript bindings based on GraphQL schemas
+Parse a graphql schema and generate simple bindings for:
+- Typescript

-## Kotlin
+- Kotlin

-### Getting started
+## Getting started

+### Maven

 Add the following configuration to your maven pom.xml